Quick Start Guide

 --proxy flag because all client connections

-in Teleport have to go via a proxy sometimes called an "SSH bastion".
+in Teleport always must to go via an SSH proxy, sometimes called an "SSH bastion".

 For the purposes of this quickstart we are using the